• Main Menu

 CHAIR

-Minerva Thame is a Professor of Perinatal and Paediatric Medicine and a Consultant Paediatrician, Department of Child and Adolescent Health, at The UWI/ UHWI.
-She is presently the Dean, Faculty of Medical Sciences, at the University of the West Indies, Mona.
+Minerva Thame is Emerita Professor of Perinatal and Paediatric Medicine and Consultant Paediatrician, Department of Child and Adolescent Health, at The UWI.
+She is the former Dean, Faculty of Medical Sciences (FMS), at the University of the West Indies, Mona (2021-2025).
 The first woman to hold this position.
-She is involved in active clinical neonatology, administration and research.
-She is presently the Chair of the Research Advisory Committee at the Caribbean Public Health Agency (CARPHA)
+She was Head, Department of Child and Adolescent Health, Deputy Dean and Chair for the Committee of Graduate Studies (FMS) and Director of Graduate Studies and Research, Mona Campus.

 Prof. Dan Ramdath BSc., MSc., PhD, FACN